jenkinsci/electricflow-plugin/README.md

 To set up this post-build action:
 1. Navigate to your job's **Configuration** > **Post-build Actions** menu.
-2. Select **Add post-build action**
+2. Select **Add post-build action**.
-3. In filter, enter `CloudBees CD - Create/Deploy Application from Deployment Package`.
+3. In the filter field, enter `CloudBees CD - Create/Deploy Application from Deployment Package`.
-4. Fill in the fields with your configuration.
-To see information on the field, select the **?** icon (selecting the **?** will open an additional dialog).
+4. Complete the fields with your configuration details.
+Select the **?** icon to view field information in a new dialog.
 5. To apply the configuration to your job, select **Save** in the Jenkins UI.

 ### Pipeline script example to create and deploy an application from a deployment package